fusebit/everyauth-express/README.md

 - **Service** - A service is a remote SaaS your users are already using, upon which you would like to act on their behalf.
 For example, your application may modify a HubSpot record, send a message to Slack, or update a Salesforce company on behalf of your application users.
 - **Identity** - The necessary tokens, refresh tokens, or other secrets that are used to authorize API calls to a _service_ on behalf of a _user_.
 - **Tag** - A key-value pair, for example ("userId", "user-123").
 A number of tags can be associated with an _identity_.
 EveryAuth enables you to lookup an _identity_ or _identities_ associated with a specific set of _tags_.

+## Security

+EveryAuth is backed by [Fusebit](https://fusebit.io).
+Fusebit is a SOC2-compliant integration Provider as-a-Service ("iPaaS") that provides a broad and full-featured integration platform.
+All data stored in Fusebit is:
+  * Encrypted at rest using AES-256 encryption
+  * Encrypted in transit using TLS 1.2
+  * Secured by a powerful authorization engine that powers the Fusebit integration platform itself, trusted and used already in production by Fusebit customers
+  * Identity backed by either private keys or OAuth 2

+Fusebit is committed to maintaining a high standard of security practices and welcomes any bug reports or security advisories.
+Don't hesitate to get in touch with support@fusebit.io for any further questions.

 ## Authentication